Endava-Sofia/endava-testing-challenge/README.md

 ## Time Box
-The task should be completed within 5 working days.
+The task should be completed within one week.